Chippenham Town F.C.: History

 After finishing as runners-up in 2000–01, Chippenham were promoted to Division One West of the Southern League.
 Their first season in the division saw them finish as runners-up, resulting in promotion to the Southern League Premier Division.
 In 2004–05 they were Premier Division runners-up, qualifying for the promotion play-offs.
 However, after beating Bedford Town 5–4 on penalties following a 2–2 draw in the semi-finals, they lost the final 1–0 to Hednesford Town.
 The following season saw them reach the first round of the FA Cup for a second time, eventually losing 1–0 at Worcester City in a replay.
 They also qualified for the promotion play-offs again after finishing fourth, beating King's Lynn 3–1 in the semi-finals before losing 3–2 to Bedford Town in the final.
 Another fourth-place finish in 2007–08 led to another play-off campaign, this time ending with a 2–1 defeat to Halesowen Town in the semi-finals.
 In 2009–10 the club finished third, and after beating Hednesford Town 2–0 in the play-off semi-finals, lost the final 2–1 to Nuneaton Town.

 In 2016–17 Chippenham won the Southern League's Premier Division with a league record 103 points, earning promotion to the National League South.
 They reached the first round of the FA Cup again in 2019–20, losing 3–0 at home to Northampton Town.
 The 2021–22 National League South season saw the club qualify for the promotion play-offs after finishing seventh, going on to beat Dartford 3–2 on penalties (after a 0–0 draw) in the quarter-finals, before losing 1–0 to Ebbsfleet United after extra time in the semi-finals.
 In 2022–23 the club reached the FA Cup first round again; after beating Lincoln City 1–0, they lost 6–1 at Burton Albion in the second round.
+They finished third-from-bottom of the National League South in 2025–26 and were relegated to the Premier Division South of the Southern League.